amyqiu/moneta/README.md

 Database hosted at: https://cloud.mongodb.com

 * Username and Password are same as shared FYFP account
-* If a 'MongoNetworkError' is encountered, go to Network Access and click `+ ADD IP ADDRESS` to IP Whitelist
+* If a "MongoNetworkError" is encountered, go to Network Access and click `+ ADD IP ADDRESS` to IP Whitelist

 Server deployed to: https://vast-savannah-47684.herokuapp.com/